 Carnitine's primary function is to facilitate the conversion of fatty acids into cellular energy through beta-oxidation.
 Carnitine acts as a transport carrier, shuttling long-chain fatty acids across the mitochondrial membrane, enabling their utilization for energy production.
 Beta-oxidation is a vital biochemical process, especially in tissues with high energy demands, such as the heart and skeletal muscles.
 (15)

 Supplemental carnitine is available in several different forms.
-Each form has unique characteristics and potential benefits; determining which form is best will depend on the therapeutic goal of supplementation.
+Each form has unique characteristics and potential benefits; determining which form is best will depend on the goal of supplementation.
 L-carnitine, a derivative of the amino acid lysine, is the most widely available, least expensive, and best-studied form of carnitine.
 Acetyl-L-carnitine is the acetylated form of L-carnitine.
 Acetyl-L-carnitine is more easily absorbed in the gut and transported across the blood-brain barrier than L-carnitine.
-Acetyl-L-carnitine is commonly the preferred form in trials studying brain disorders.
-Propionyl-L-carnitine is an ester form of L-carnitine commonly used in studies for heart disease.
+Acetyl-L-carnitine is commonly the preferred form in trials studying brain health.
+Propionyl-L-carnitine is an ester form of L-carnitine commonly used in studies for heart health.
 The body can convert carnitine between its various forms and transport it between tissues as needed, depending on the cells' metabolic needs.
 (1, 5)

-The Top 5 Therapeutic Uses of Carnitine
+The Top 5 Areas of Carnitine Research

 1. Energy Metabolism and Endurance